mscdex/socksv5/README.md

 }));
 ```

-* Server with no authentication, hijacking all connections to port 80, and passing through all others:
+* Server with no authentication, intercepting all connections to port 80, and passing through all others:

 ```javascript
 var socks = require('socksv5');